Blackmoor (campaign setting): Supplement II: Blackmoor

 The original Blackmoor product was published by Tactical Studies Rules (TSR) in 1975, as the second supplement to D&D (the first being Greyhawk).
 The booklet was named for the original role-playing campaign world by Dave Arneson, who also wrote this booklet.
 It added rules, monsters, treasure, and the first published role-playing game adventure, the "Temple of the Frog", a scenario from the Loch Gloomen section of the Blackmoor campaign.
-Other than the "Temple of the Frog", however, Blackmoor did not include any information on the Blackmoor setting itself.
+Other than the "Temple of the Frog", Blackmoor did not include any information on the Blackmoor setting itself.

 The First Fantasy Campaign

 Written by Dave Arneson and published by Judges Guild in 1977, The First Fantasy Campaign added information on the actual Blackmoor campaign setting.
 It included baronies, citadels, history of leaders and details on the Blackmoor dungeon.
 It also contained additional rules for creating lairs, character interests and vocations.

 The First Fantasy Campaign anthologizes material produced at various stages of the Blackmoor campaign, from Magic Swords (1971) up to the Blackmoor dungeons Arneson commonly ran at conventions in 1976.
 Only a relatively small amount of original material, primarily link text, was written specifically for the First Fantasy Campaign, though all maps and some connected illustrations were redrawn and relettered by the Judges Guild's Bob Bledsaw.
 Thus, the First Fantasy Campaign is a rich repository of pre-Dungeons & Dragons material which preserves original rules and campaign events.
 For example, it contains the entirety of the "Facts about Black Moor" article from Domesday Book #13.
 It also contains circa-1972 price lists as well as rules dating from the exile of the Blackmoor Bunch to Loch Gloomen in the late Spring of 1972.

 The 1977 first printing, including its cover, is in black and white.
 The cover says "The First Fantasy Campaign Playing Aid" with "Playing Aid" as a subtitle.
-A large mostly circular picture with trees in the foreground and a fire elemental in the background, below which it says "by Dave Arneson" and "Judges Guild".
+It shows a large mostly circular picture with trees in the foreground and a fire elemental in the background, below which it says "by Dave Arneson" and "Judges Guild".
 There is no other verbiage on the cover and the price does not appear on the cover.
 The back cover has a product list titled "Booty List" with the highest number being 35 and "New Non-Sub Items" listing product numbers 36–39.
 It comes with the first printing of the First Fantasy Campaign Maps.
 This book consists of 92 numbered pages plus the cover, inside cover, back cover and table of contents for a total of 96 total pages.
 The dark red cover was used for the reformatted later printings that used a smaller font and fewer pages.